 - You should show a minimum income of €1,000 per month for the primary applicant.
 This is more than the €600 figure often published.

-- There are cases where remote or freelance income is accepted in an application, but this is not guaranteed.
+- In some cases, remote or freelance income is accepted in an application, but this is not guaranteed.
 Passive income is more likely to be accepted.

 - The visa suits employees, freelancers, crypto traders, and many more.